 Crisis Assistance Ministry is one of Mecklenburg County’s most prominent agencies servicing the poor communities in the city.
 They are with a stand-alone agency working with other agencies to provide comprehensive assistance to those in need.
 They also provide a one-way bus ticket for those in Charlotte who have fallen on hard times and want to return to their city of origin.
 Website

 Crisis Assistance Ministry is supported by both private and public donations.
 If you are considering donating to this organization more than 94% of donations go directly to the programs and not to salaries or other operational costs.
 The program is also supported by the hard work of more than 50,000 volunteers.
+All bill payments are paid directly to the service provider.
+No cash is given out.
 Items provided are:

 - Rent Assistance